Winter is here – but that’s no reason to stow your camping gear until next season.

 Making Camp in the Snow

-Other differences from summertime camping are the cold temperatures and the potential for high winds.
+Other key differences from summertime camping are dealing with the cold temperatures and the potential for high winds.

 With these factors in mind, it’s important to select a campsite that’s naturally guarded from the weather.
 In particular, look for a campsite with natural wind protection (group of trees, large rock, or hill).

 At the same time, keep an eye out for any potential dangers.
 The most hazardous are trees with limbs that are damaged or could otherwise fall (known as widow makers).

 Another common winter camping danger, especially while camping in the mountains, are avalanches.
 Even if you’re not camping in the backcountry, don’t camp near a snowy slope with slide potential.
 (Here’s how to identify avalanche danger).

 Set up your tent on a flat area free of vegetation.
 If possible, select a bare patch of ground without any snow.
 If you do set up your tent on snow, create a hard-packed platform first.

 Remember to tend to your tent throughout the day and night.
 If it snows, remove heavy snow from the roof of your tent.
 If wind is in the forecast, use snow stakes to better secure your tent.